 Is Germany good for software engineers?”

 Like any country, some of the areas in major cities are less safe than others.
-Compared to other countries, though, Germany is really quite a safe country.
-There’s little to no corruption, hardly any public unrest and the country has strong social security measures in place that make sure that nobody really needs to resolve to crime.
+Compared to other countries, though, Germany's relatively safe country.
+There’s little to no corruption, hardly any public unrest and the country has strong social security measures in place which make sure that nobody needs to resolve to crime.

 As a software engineer, programmer or general IT whizz, you’ve probably had to deal with working on a bad internet connection.
 If you ask me, it’s better to have no internet than slow internet.
 Thankfully, Germany has doubled its average internet speed from around 27Mbps in 2015 to around 55 Mbps in 2020 (Cisco, 2020).
 Compared to other countries like the US (18-50 Mbps depending on the state) or India (13 Mbps), you'll be a lot better off in your online adventures!

 Job seekers have been looking to Germany for their career opportunities for decades.
-There has to be something about the country and its culture that attracts so many expats.
+There has to be something about the country and its culture that attracts so many tech-minded expats.
 Let's take a look!

 What is the average salary for software developers in Germany?”

-A software engineer in Germany earns an average of €60,500 (Stepstone Gehaltsreport 2020).
+A software engineer in Germany earns an average of €60,000.
 Of course, this number varies with education, experience and specialisation, as well as bonuses, commissions and other benefits that some companies offer their IT professionals.
 Depending on where you go in Germany, the salary might also vary.
 It’s a fact that salaries tend to be higher in the southern parts of Germany.

 There we go!
 Now you know why you want to give your IT career an upgrade by hunting for a software engineering job in Germany!
 The country needs skilled professionals like you to keep feeding its monumental economic growth.
 The country is safe, the people are great and with high-speed internet lie this you won’t be lagging out any time soon.
 And while you’re at it, you’ll make quite a decent living while also having the ability to lean on Germany’s strong social security measures if the need ever arises.
 Good luck on your job search, don’t forget to send me a postcard from your new German home!